ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 This confirms the postgresql driver is installed.

-Next [Step 6](./6-configuring-jboss-eap.md) will be to configure the postgresql datasource.
+Next [Step 6](./6-deploying-applications.md) will deploy the application.